drooboll/testTask/README.md

 - -v &lt;word&gt;; specifies a word to count in file;
 - -h prints help.

 Complex one has additional -a flag.
-Its value could be 'SUM', 'HEX', 'CRC32' to specify checksum algorithm when in 'checksum mode'.
+Its value could be 'SUM', 'HEX', 'CRC32' to specify checksum algorithm when in 'checksum 'mode.
+If there's no flag or it's not set, 'SUM' algorithm will be used.
 Also there's a *long-help* flag, --help.
 Works absolutely like -h flag.

 ### Bugs